tareqfakih/xyz-company-database-system/README.md

 # XYZ Company Database System

-This project is a relational database system designed for XYZ Company, a mid-sized manufacturing business that works with external vendors, internal departments, employees, customers, recruitment workflows, product management, sales operations, and payroll records.

-The database supports the end-to-end operations of the company by organizing and managing data related to workforce records, open job positions, candidate applications, interviews, vendor-supplied parts, finished products, sales transactions, marketing locations, and monthly salary payments.

-## Project Overview

-XYZ Company:
-- Classifies components from external vendors
-- Assembles them into finished products
-- Sells products through multiple marketing locations
-- Maintains departments such as R&D, Production, and Sales
-- Tracks employees, customers, and new joiners
-- Manages recruitment, interviews, and hiring decisions
-- Stores payroll records for reporting and compliance

-This database was designed to model these business processes in a structured relational system.

-## Features

-- Employee and department management
-- Customer information storage
-- Vendor and component tracking
-- Product and product specification management
-- Recruitment and job application tracking
-- Interview process management
-- Sales transaction recording across multiple locations
-- Payroll history management for employees

-## Entities Covered

-The system includes data related to:
-- Departments
-- Employees
-- Customers
-- New joiners / candidates
-- Job positions
-- Applications
-- Interviews
-- Vendors
-- Parts / components
-- Products
+A relational database project designed for a mid-sized manufacturing company to manage recruitment, workforce records, vendors, products, sales operations, and payroll history.

+## Overview

+This project models the core business operations of **XYZ Company**, a manufacturing organization that sources components from external vendors, assembles finished products, and sells them through multiple marketing locations.
+The database is designed to support operational reporting, HR processes, sales tracking, and financial record management.

+The system captures information across several business areas, including:
+- Employees and departments
+- Customers and new joiners
+- Recruitment and job applications
+- Interviews and candidate selection
+- Vendors and supplied components
+- Product specifications and pricing
+- Sales transactions across marketing locations
+- Payroll and salary payment history

+## Objectives

+The main goals of this project are to:
+- Design a structured relational database for a realistic business environment
+- Model end-to-end workflows across HR, production, sales, and payroll
+- Improve data organization, consistency, and reporting
+- Support business operations through a normalized database design

+## Core Modules

+### Human Resources
+- Employee records
+- Department management
+- New joiner information
+- Payroll history

+### Recruitment
+- Open positions and job descriptions
+- Application tracking
+- Interview rounds
+- Candidate selection process

+### Product and Vendor Management
+- Vendor information
+- Component and part pricing
+- Product specifications
+- Product classification and assembly support

+### Sales and Distribution
 - Marketing locations
-- Sales transactions
-- Payroll records
+- Customer records

-## Objectives

-The main objective of this project is to design a database that supports:
-- Operational reporting
+- Salesperson assignment
-- HR and recruitment workflows
-- Product and sales tracking
+- Sales transaction history with timestamps and locations

+## Database Features

+- Relational schema design
+- Entity relationship modeling
+- Business process mapping
-- Financial and payroll auditing
+- Support for auditing and reporting
+- Structured handling of employee, customer, product, and financial data

 ## Technologies Used